JEFworks-Lab/jefworks-lab.github.io/_posts/2022-10-15-ethical-challenges-in-bme.md

 ## Hopes for impact

 In general, my hope is that through these discussions, these first year PhD students (and all students pursuing academia) will come to appreciate that they are becoming producers of knowledge in academic spaces.
 The knowledge produced in academic spaces have and continue to be used in a myriad of ways.
-So as these producers of knowledge, in the words of [Prof. Chandra Talpade Mohanty](https://thecollege.syr.edu/people/faculty/mohanty-chandra-talpade/), we must ask ourselves:
-<blockquote>Why are we producing this knowledge?<br>
-For whom are we producing this knowledge?<br>
-What communities do they serve?</blockquote>
+So as these producers of knowledge, in the words of [Prof. Chandra Talpade Mohanty](https://thecollege.syr.edu/people/faculty/mohanty-chandra-talpade/), we must ask ourselves: Why are we producing this knowledge?
+For whom are we producing this knowledge?
+What communities do they serve?

 <div align="center">
 <img src="/assets/blog/ethical-challenges-questions.png" width="50%">